lsst/dp0-2_lsst_io/tutorials-examples/portal-intermediate.rst

 3.2.
 View the i-band lightcurve for this SNIa.

+screenshot of the first plot parameters popup (portal_tut02_step03b.png)

 .. figure:: /_static/portal_tut02_step03b.png
-    :name: portal_tut02_step03b
+..    :name: portal_tut02_step03b
-    :alt: Image of the i-band lightcurve for the supernova being investigated.
+..    :alt: Image of the i-band lightcurve for the supernova being investigated.

     The i-band lightcurve for the SNIa of interest.